AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 There are two default deploy hooks.
 The `pre-deploy.php` hook completes necessary cleanup and retrieval of resources and code generated in the build hook.
 The `php ./vendor/bin/ece-tools deploy` hook runs a series of commands and scripts:

--  If Adobe Commerce is **not installed**, it installs with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment, such as Redis and website URLs. **Important:** When you completed the [First time deployment]({{ site.baseurl }}/cloud/setup/first-time-deploy.html) during setup, Adobe Commerce was installed and deployed across all environments.
+-  If Adobe Commerce is **not installed**, it installs with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment, such as Redis and website URLs. **Important:** When you completed the [First-time deployment](https://devdocs.magento.com/cloud/setup/first-time-deploy.html) during setup, Adobe Commerce was installed and deployed across all environments.

--  If Adobe Commerce **is installed**, performs any necessary upgrades.
+-  If Adobe Commerce **is installed**, perform any necessary upgrades.
 The deployment script runs `bin/magento setup:upgrade` to update the database schema and data (which is necessary after extension or core code updates), and also updates the deployment configuration, `app/etc/env.php`, and the database for your environment.
 Finally, the deployment script clears theAdobe Commerce cache.

 -  The script optionally generates static web content using the command `magento setup:static-content:deploy`.